sgraf812/mpl/README.md

 # `mpl`

-A lean library implementing a Monadic Program Logic.
+A Lean library implementing a Monadic Program Logic.
 That is, a Floyd-Hoare-style program logic for functional correctness proofs of programs written using Lean's `do` notation.
 It supports both automated and interactive proofs, intrinsic or extrinsic to the program syntax.
 Here is an example for an automated, intrinsic proof relating an imperative implementation `fib_impl` of the Fibonacci function to its recursive specification `fib_spec`, declaring postconditions and invariants using extended `def` syntax: